 Canberra has the ambition to be recognised as Australia's arts capital.
 The City Centre has a number of significant cultural destinations and forms the apex of the National Triangle.
-Together with the City Centre's diverse calendar of events. investment in placemaking and built heritage exemplifies the best coupled with providing a higher degree of interconnectivity between destinations, is key to activating and promoting the City Centre.
-Leading with culture has the of what's on offer in Canberra.
+Together with the City Centre's diverse calendar of events, investment in placemaking and built heritage exemplifies the best of what's on offer in Canberra.
+Celebrating and amplifying this, coupled with providing a higher degree of interconnectivity between destinations, is key to activating and promoting the City Centre.